interactive-structures/test--robotic-metamaterials/README.md

-# Robotic Metamaterials

-Moved everything back to https://github.com/interactive-structures/dynamic-metamaterial-mechanisms
+# Moved everything back to https://github.com/interactive-structures/dynamic-metamaterial-mechanisms

-**do not use this repository anymore**
+# **do not use this repository anymore**

 <!--